oheyjesse/__old_toy_rubot__/README.md

 This is my attempt at the "Toy Robot" coding challenge.
 I'm doing this in Ruby as the first project after my Coder Academy bootcamp course, as a way to check my learning and see what I can make happen.

-### Things I plan to use / learn

-- Ruby Enumerable methods
+### Coding Principles

+- Test Driven Development
 - OOP Design Principles (taken mostly from Sandi Metz's amazing <a href="http://www.poodr.com/">POODR</a> guide)
-- Domain Driven Design, then Test Driven Development
 - Smarter testing practices (again, taken from Sandi Metz's <a href="http://jnoconor.github.io/images/unit-testing-chart-sandi-metz.png">The Testing Minimalist</a> talk)
+- Ruby Enumerable methods

 The Brief
 ---------